Debugging Polynomial Shift Residuals in GIS

 return np.column_stack([np.ones(n_points), E, N])

-raise NotImplementedError("Only 1st and 2nd order shifts are supported for cadastral workflows.")
+raise NotImplementedError("Only 1st and 2nd order shifts are supported.")

 with warnings.catch_warnings():